sunnyDev93/labyrinth-api/readme.md

    - Enter your desired username and password.
 4. Use the provided API endpoints to create, modify, and solve labyrinths.
 5. If you encounter SSL issues, navigate to Postman's settings (top-right gear icon).
 Under 'General', disable "SSL certificate verification".

-## Troubleshooting

-Error: `write EPROTO 2075176584:error...`:
-This error usually pertains to an SSL/TLS issue.
-Ensure that you're not trying to connect using HTTPS to an HTTP endpoint, or vice versa.

-## Concluding Remarks

-This documentation aims to provide a clear guide to setting up and using the Labyrinth REST service.
-For further queries, please refer to the official Express and MongoDB documentation or contact the development team.